cccccrz/CPSP-Dataset/README.md

 ## Original design vs Modified design
 ### Original
 The original building is designed to be completely autonomous and controlled remotely by a PC.
-ROS 2 is used exclusively for manouvering the vehicle and managing the synchronization of the different devices (Jetson, VESC, Lidar, Servo); it DOES NOT perform an elaboration of the surrounding environment (no cameras are involved).
+ROS 2 is used exclusively for manouvering the vehicle and managing the synchronization of the different devices (Jetson, VESC, Lidar, Servo); it DOES NOT perform an analysis of the surrounding environment (no cameras are involved).
 ### Modified
 The modified building is designed to accomplish an elaboration of the surroundings while moving the car, in order to acquire a dataset.